frankmina-1/WOL-Dell-Machines/README.md

       • Dell business-class system with supported BIOS
       • PowerShell run as Administrator
       • VC++ 2015–2019 x64 Redistributable installed (required by DellBIOSProvider)
+      • DellBiosProvider and NuGet Modules in an available shared drive.